groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-document/edit-powerpoint/deleting-slides-from-presentation.md

 using GroupDocs.Editor.Options;
 // ...

-// Load input spreadsheet to the Editor and specify loading options using (Editor editor = new Editor("Input3Worksheets.xlsx", new SpreadsheetLoadOptions())) {
+// Load input presentation to the Editor and specify loading options using (Editor editor = new Editor("Presentations-Tips.ppt", new PresentationLoadOptions())) {
-    // Prepare edit options and set 2nd worksheet to edit SpreadsheetEditOptions editOptions = new SpreadsheetEditOptions();
+    // Prepare edit options and set 2nd slide to edit PresentationEditOptions editOptions = new PresentationEditOptions();
+    editOptions.ShowHiddenSlides = true;
-    editOptions.WorksheetIndex = 1;//2nd worksheet to edit, here WorksheetIndex is 0-based due to historical reasons
+    editOptions.SlideNumber = 1;//2nd slide to edit, here SlideNumber is 0-based due to historical reasons

-    //generate EditableDocument with original content of 2nd worksheet using (EditableDocument worksheet2OpenedForEdit = editor.Edit(editOptions))
+    //generate EditableDocument with original content of 2nd slide using (EditableDocument slide2OpenedForEdit = editor.Edit(editOptions))
     {
-        // Get the HTML-markup from the EditableDocument with original content string originalHtmlContentOf2ndWorksheet = worksheet2OpenedForEdit.GetEmbeddedHtml();
+        // Get the HTML-markup from the EditableDocument with original content string originalHtmlContentOf2ndSlide = slide2OpenedForEdit.GetEmbeddedHtml();

-        //emulate HTML content editing in WYSIWYG-editor in browser or somewhere else string editedHtmlContentOf2ndWorksheet = originalHtmlContentOf2ndWorksheet.Replace("2nd row", "Edited 2nd row at 1st column");
+        //emulate HTML content editing in WYSIWYG-editor in browser or somewhere else string editedHtmlContentOf2ndSlide = originalHtmlContentOf2ndSlide.Replace("Tips to be Covered", "Edited tips on 2nd slide");

-        //generate EditableDocument with edited content of 2nd worksheet using (EditableDocument worksheet2AfterEdit = EditableDocument.FromMarkup(editedHtmlContentOf2ndWorksheet))
+        //generate EditableDocument with edited content of 2nd slide using (EditableDocument slide2AfterEdit = EditableDocument.FromMarkup(editedHtmlContentOf2ndSlide))
         {
             //prepare save options without deletions
-            SpreadsheetSaveOptions saveOptionsWithoutDelete = new SpreadsheetSaveOptions(SpreadsheetFormats.Xlsx);
+            PresentationSaveOptions saveOptionsWithoutDelete = new PresentationSaveOptions(PresentationFormats.Pptx);
-            // let it be the 2nd worksheet... saveOptionsWithoutDelete.WorksheetNumber = 2;//here WorksheetNumber is 1-based
+            // let it be the 2nd slide...
+            saveOptionsWithoutDelete.SlideNumber = 2;//here SlideNumber is 1-based
-            //... and we also save the original 2nd worksheet, which is pushed to the 3rd position saveOptionsWithoutDelete.InsertAsNewWorksheet = true;
+            //... and we also save the original 2nd slide, which is pushed to the 3rd position saveOptionsWithoutDelete.InsertAsNewSlide = true;

-            // So now the spreadsheet must have 4 worksheets, not 3.
-Save it to file editor.Save(worksheet2AfterEdit, "Output4Worksheets-without-delete.xlsx", saveOptionsWithoutDelete);
+            // So now the presentation must have 22 slides, not 21.
+Save it to file editor.Save(slide2AfterEdit, "Output22Slides-without-delete.pptx", saveOptionsWithoutDelete);

-            // Create another save options, with deletions at this time SpreadsheetSaveOptions saveOptionsWithDelete = new SpreadsheetSaveOptions(SpreadsheetFormats.Xlsx);
+            // Create another save options, with deletions at this time PresentationSaveOptions saveOptionsWithDelete = new PresentationSaveOptions(PresentationFormats.Pptx);
-            // let the new worksheet will be 2nd for now, but after deleting it will became the 1st later saveOptionsWithDelete.WorksheetNumber = 2;
+            // let the new slide will be 2nd for now, but after deleting it will became the 1st later saveOptionsWithDelete.SlideNumber = 2;

-            //... and we also save the original 2nd worksheet, which will be next sibling to the newly inserted saveOptionsWithDelete.InsertAsNewWorksheet = true;
+            //... and we also save the original 2nd slide, which will be next sibling to the newly inserted saveOptionsWithDelete.InsertAsNewSlide = true;

-            // delete the 1st and last worksheet saveOptionsWithDelete.WorksheetNumbersToDelete = new int[2]
+            // delete the 1st and last slide saveOptionsWithDelete.SlideNumbersToDelete = new int[2]
             {
-                1,//1st worksheet
+                1,//1st slide
-                4//last worksheet is 4, not 3, because we inserted the edited 2nd worksheet as the new worksheet instance, without rewriting the original 2nd worksheet
+                22//last slide is 22, not 21, because we inserted the edited 2nd slide as the new slide instance, without rewriting the original 2nd slide
             };
             // Save it again to distinct file.
-Output XLSX should have 2 worksheets now. editor.Save(worksheet2AfterEdit, "Output2Worksheets-with-delete.xlsx", saveOptionsWithDelete);
+Output PPTX should have 20 slides now. editor.Save(slide2AfterEdit, "Output20Slides-with-delete.pptx", saveOptionsWithDelete);
         }
     }
 }